ztdevelops/ethereum-transaction-processor/README.md

 It is composed of the following components:

 1. **Message Consumer**: This component consumes messages from a Kafka topic and processes them.
-2. **Transactions Historical**: This component fetches historical transactions in batches from Etherscan and writes them to Kafka.
+2. **Transactions (Historical)**: This component fetches historical transactions in batches from Etherscan and writes them to Kafka.
-3. **Transactions Realtime**: This component fetches real-time transactions with Infura and writes them to Kafka.
+3. **Transactions (Realtime)**: This component fetches real-time transactions with Infura and writes them to Kafka.
 4. **Endpoint Server**: This component provides a RESTful interface to query the processed data.
+5. **Database Indexing Sidecar**: This component indexes the fields that are read frequently in MongoDB.
+Exits after indexing is complete.

 ### Architecture Diagram